-Does the student need to be registered with Blyth in order for someone to cash in points and receive a credit?
+Does the student need to be registered with Blyth Academy in order for someone to convert their loyalty points and receive a credit?

 No. We can hold the credit until the student registers.

-In cases where someone has made a transfer from Higher Ed Points into a school account, and the student doesn’t end up enrolling, are we allowed to give a refund to the student?
+In cases where someone has made a transfer from Higher Ed Points into a school account, and the student doesn’t end up enrolling, will Blyth Academy give a refund to the parent?